 In addition to teaching I am a filmmaker and creative producer, working in Wales and internationally.

 I work with documentary film, photography, sound and archive collections, often working in collaboration with communities to produce projects that re-examine established narratives.
 My work has been screened internationally, including at the Institute for Contemporary Art, The British Film Institute, British Council, Channel 4 and BBC.

-My current work includes a longitudinal, cross media project documenting the final decommissioning of the Nuclear Power station in Trawsfynydd, supported by Ffilm Cymru Wales and a cross media collaboration commissioned by BBC's digital arts platform The Space.
+My current work includes a longitudinal, multi media project documenting the final decommissioning of the Nuclear Power station in Trawsfynydd, supported by Ffilm Cymru Wales and a cross media collaboration commissioned by BBC's digital arts platform The Space.
 I was was the recipient of an Arts Council of Wales award to work with The UK’s Centre for Alternative Technology, as long term artist in residence with their Zero Carbon Britain Research project.
 In 2015 I was awarded the Theodore Randall International Chair in Art and Design at Alfred University, New York.

 I graduated from the UK’s National Film and Television School with an MA in Documentary direction, and a BA in Fine Art from the University of the Arts, London (Camberwell College of Art) Prior to studying at the National Film School I worked as an art director and designer for award winning TV, film and Theatre projects, based in New York.
-I am a Senior Fellow of the Higher Education Academy, and a Fellow of the Royal Society of Arts.
+I am a senior fellow of the Higher Education Academy, a fellow of the Royal Society of Arts and am a current fellow of the MIT Open Documentary Lab.

 I am the course leader for MA Film making at Bangor, where I teach the pratice modules and the dissertation project.